Organizations eligible to apply for an Impact100 Owensboro grant must be:

 Application Guidelines:

-- An organization must expend the grant within 24 months of award.
+• An organization must expend the $100,000 or Residual grant funds within 24 months of award.

 Grants will not be provided for:

-- General operating expenses or overhead (i.e. if your agency provides books, the Impact100 Owensboro grant cannot be used for books; current staff salaries; utilities; etc.)
+• General operating expenses or overhead (i.e. if your agency provides books, the Impact100 Owensboro grant cannot be used for books; current staff salaries; utilities; etc.) However, funds can be used for operating expenses if they are relative to new programming, such as a new staff position.

 As we continue to grow and evolve, Impact100 Owensboro reserves the right to change its eligibility criteria without notice at any time.